sudarsan-surendralal/sudarsan-surendralal/README.md

 ## About me

-I'm a computational material scientist and software developer working at the Max-Planck-Institut für Eisenforschung in Düsseldorf, Germany.
+I'm a senior data scientist working at GroupM Germany.
+Before that I was a computational materials scientist and scientific software developer.

 ## GitHub stats